tldr-pages/tldr/pages/common/vmtouch.md

 `vmtouch -e {{path/to/file}}`

-- Lock a file in memory to prevent eviction from memory:
+- Lock a file in cache to prevent eviction from memory:

 `vmtouch -l {{path/to/file}}`